vigass/Metagenomics-Bash-pipeline/README.md

 ## Notes

-Error Handling: The script checks for input file existence and tool execution status, skipping failed samples with error messages.
+**Error Handling**: The script checks for input file existence and tool execution status, skipping failed samples with error messages.
-Parallelization: The script uses multiple threads (4 for fastp/bowtie2, 8 for megahit/salmon).
+**Parallelization**: The script uses multiple threads (4 for fastp/bowtie2, 8 for megahit/salmon).
 Adjust thread counts (-t, -p) based on your system's resources.
-Large Datasets: For large datasets, consider running the script on a high-performance computing cluster with a job scheduler (e.g., SLURM).
+**Large Datasets**: For large datasets, consider running the script on a high-performance computing cluster with a job scheduler (e.g., SLURM).
-Customization: Modify tool parameters (e.g., salmon --validateMappings, seqkit -m 500) in the script to suit your analysis needs.
+**Customization**: Modify tool parameters (e.g., salmon --validateMappings, seqkit -m 500) in the script to suit your analysis needs.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request with improvements or bug fixes.